maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 # Crowdsec Bouncer Traefik plugin

-This plugins aims to implement a Crowdsec Bouncer into a traefik plugin
+This plugins aims to implement a Crowdsec Bouncer into a traefik plugin.
+> [CrowdSec](https://www.crowdsec.net/) is an open-source and collaborative IPS (Intrusion Prevention   System) and a security suite.
+> We leverage local behavior analysis and crowd power to build the largest CTI network in the world.

 ## Usage

 ### Configuration